JuliaDynamics/ResumableFunctions.jl/docs/src/index.md

 ## License

-`ResumableFunctions` licensed under the MIT "Expat" License.
+`ResumableFunctions` is licensed under the MIT "Expat" License.